dahlia/fedify/docs/manual/actor.md

 const publicKey2 = null as unknown as CryptoKey;
 const privateKey2 = null as unknown as CryptoKey;
 // ---cut-before---
-federation.setActorDispatcher("/users/{handle}", async (ctx, handle) => {
+federation.setActorDispatcher("/users/{identifier}", async (ctx, identifier) => {
-  // Work with the database to find the actor by the handle. if (user == null) return null;  // Return null if the actor is not found.
+  // Work with the database to find the actor by the identifier. if (user == null) return null;  // Return null if the actor is not found.
   // Context.getActorKeyPairs() method dispatches the key pairs of an actor
-  // by the handle, and returns an array of key pairs in various formats: const keys = await ctx.getActorKeyPairs(handle);
+  // by the identifier, and returns an array of key pairs in various formats: const keys = await ctx.getActorKeyPairs(identifier);
   return new Person({
-    id: ctx.getActorUri(handle),
+    id: ctx.getActorUri(identifier),
-    preferredUsername: handle,
+    preferredUsername: identifier,
     // For the publicKey property, we only use first CryptographicKey:
     publicKey: keys[0].cryptographicKey,
     // For the assertionMethods property, we use all Multikey instances: